brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 And speaking of Gatsby: while you can go through many levels of hell trying to get plugins *not* to FUBAR each other with Gatsby, installing and using plugins with Eleventy is ’waaaaay easier and more stable.

-### SASSy stuff
+### Sassy stuff

 #### Hugo

-To enable the flexibility of SCSS/SASS, Hugo has [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/) for asset-processing---in this case, transforming one or more SCSS/SASS files on the fly while you're developing with `hugo server`.
+To enable the flexibility of SCSS/Sass, Hugo has [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/) for asset-processing---in this case, transforming one or more SCSS/Sass files on the fly while you're developing with `hugo server`.

 #### Eleventy

-With Eleventy, I installed the [node-sass](https://www.npmjs.com/package/node-sass) library and then set up [Gulp](https://gulpjs.com) to handle processing the SCSS/SASS files.
+With Eleventy, I installed the [node-sass](https://www.npmjs.com/package/node-sass) library and then set up [Gulp](https://gulpjs.com) to handle processing the SCSS/Sass files.

 Running Gulp with the settings in my repo's `gulpfile.js` file does this processing and watches constantly for changes, any of which will trigger a new processing run.